kmhein21/eclipse_sye/README.md

 In our analysis, we assumed there was no autocorrelation between the audio clips we were given.
-This is almost certainly an incorrect assumption, and so the patterns in our visuals could potentially change if this autocorrelation was accounted for and removed.
+This is almost certainly an incorrect assumption, and so the patterns in our visuals could potentially change if this autocorrelation was accounted for.